sylvietrewhella/cave-escape/Documentation/Introduction to Games Programming C.md

 ### Have a Crack
 Now it's time for you to have a go at implementing iteration three on your own.
 Give it a crack and see how you go.

+### - Complete Code
+The complete code for iteration three can be found [here](../C/CaveEscape/src/cave_escape_3.cpp).

 ---
 # 4. Iteration Four

-In the fourth iteration of Cave Escape, we will actually implement the ability to have you control the way the player flies.
+In the fourth iteration of **Cave Escape**, we will actually implement the ability to have you control the way the player flies.
 Instead of the player just falling into the abyss, as it was in iteration three, iteration four sees the inclusion of the logic required to keep the player on the screen by using keyboard input.
 In particular, we're going to make it so that every time the space bar is pressed, the player is going to fly a little higher, and further away from the bottom of the screen.

 ## What to Expect